The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

 Admission criteria are always set out in priority order (i.e. children matching the higher criteria always have a stronger claim to places than those matching the lower criteria).

-All admission authorities should place ‘looked after’ children (those in public care) and children with Statements of special educational needs at the top of their list of criteria.
+All admission authorities should place ‘looked after’ children (those in public care) and children with Statements of special educational needs/education, health and care plans at the top of their list of criteria.

 You must never assume that an address near to a school will secure a place for your child or even give him/her a significant advantage over other applicants.
 Criteria other than distance between home and school may come higher on an admission authority’s list of criteria and, even in those areas where catchment areas operate (not everywhere), the borders of such areas are drawn to take account of a range of local factors, not simply the distances between local homes and the school(s) concerned.